ZecHub/zechub/site/ZFAV_Club/Guides_for_Creators/Serve_Github_Repo_with_IPFS.md

 In this example we use Linux, other OS versions are available.

-Check installation was successful using “ipfs –version”
+Check installation was successful using   ipfs –version

 ## Clone Repository